mayasharma2110/Name-the-element/README.md

 ### Correct Answer

-Expected - When the user clicks on the correct answer I wanted the user to be told they were correct.
+Expected - When the user clicks on the correct answer I wanted the user to be told they were correct in text format.

 Testing - Tested the feature by selecting the correct answer and submit.